rust-lang/rfcs/text/0000-target-feature-runtime.md

-A Rust target triple, like `x86_64-apple-darwin`, produce binaries that can run on all CPUs of the `x86_64` family that support certain architecture "extensions"; for this particular case, all CPUs the binary runs on must support the SSE3 vector extensions.
-That is, all Rust programs compiled for this target can safely make use of SSE3 instructions, since all CPUs where those binaries are allowed to run support them.
-On the other hand, the `x86_64-unknown-linux-gnu` target only requires SSE2 vector extensions.
-For a binary to use SSE3 instructions, it would first need to check whether the CPU supports them, since this is not necessarily the case.
-In Rust, the behavior of attempting to execute an unsupported instruction is undefined, and the compiler optimizes under the assumption that this does not happen.
+A Rust target triple, like `x86_64-apple-darwin`, produce binaries that can run on all CPUs of the `x86_64` family that support certain architecture "extensions".
+This particular target requires SSE3 vector extensions, that is, binaries compiled for this target are only able to run on CPUs that support this particular extension.
+Other targets require different sets of extensions.
+For example, `x86_64-unknown-linux-gnu` only requires SSE2 support, allowing binaries to run on CPUs that do not support SSE3.

 In Rust, we call `x86_64` the target architecture "family", and extensions like SSE2 or SSE3 "target-features".
+The behavior of attempting to execute an unsupported instruction is undefined, and the compiler optimizes under the assumption that this does not happen.
+It is therefore crucial for Rust code to be able to make sure that these extensions are only used when they are available.

 Currently, target-features can be detected: